-Figures in S/ thousands.
+Figures in S/ thousands

 Indicators for stressed VaR and economic capital, which reflect the trading portfolio's exposure to extreme movements in the risk factors to which it is subject, are also used in Trading Book Management.
 These indicators have a structure or limits and autonomies for each of the Group's companies, which depends on the size of the positions and/or volatility of the risk factors contemplated for each financial instrument.
-Reports are prepared on a regular basis for the Group's Trading Book is periodically reviewed by the Corporate Committee for Market, Structural, Trading and Liquidity Risk and by the Risk Committees.
+Reports are prepared on a regular basis for the Group's different committees.
+The appetite for risk for the Group's Trading Book is periodically reviewed by the Corporate Committee for Market, Structural, Trading and Liquidity Risk and by the Risk Committees.